 In January 2017, building on her experience at IslandWood and teaching middle school, as well as her work in camp and preschool settings, Lauren opened the Asheville Farmstead School.
 In December that year, she trained with the late Erin Kenny, founder of The Cedarsong Nature School, a program on Vashon Island and a leader in the forest school movement.
 The Farmstead School recently earned Cedarsong accreditation, one of only four schools internationally to do so.
 The affiliation has given her the clarity, confidence, and expertise with which to a win over parents more concerned with literacy than social emotional skills and a connection to nature.

-The twenty-one children who attend the Farmstead School are a motley crew.
-Many are strong-willed and spirited kids who have been kicked out of other programs.
+The twenty-one children who attend the Farmstead School are a crew of strong-willed and spirited kids, many of whom haven't succeeded in other programs.
 Lauren embraces all learners and all temperaments.
 Because she is not implementing a set curriculum with set standards, she can meet them where they are and assess them as individuals.
 “If you judge an animal by how well it can climb a tree,” she says by way of analogy, “half of the animal population isn’t skilled.”

 Lauren’s got an entire generation on her mind as she nurtures each child who comes to the Farmstead School—to ramble, farm, sing, build, play, and problem solve with one another in those fields and forested hills.
 These kids are going to face big decisions as adults, she says.
 “How in the world are we going to expect them to make decisions that protect the environment if they are not connected to [it]?”